CLooker/my-reads/README.md

 MyReads allows the user to manipulate three "bookshelves"; a "currently reading" shelf, a "want to read" shelf, and a "read" shelf.
 The user can search for new books to add, change the shelf a book is on, or remove a book from being a part of any shelf.

 ### Quickstart
-Install the project dependencies using `npm install` or `yarn install`.
+Install the project dependencies using `npm install` or `yarn`.
-Get the project running with `npm start` or `yarn` while in the root directory.
+Get the project running with `npm start` or `yarn start` while in the root directory.

 Each book component has a button that exposes a dropdown menu that lists bookshelf options.
 The shelf that book is currently on will be highligted.
 Choosing any other shelf will move that book to the selected shelf.